MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

     return MessageBoxWImpl(hwnd, L"SUCCESS: This worked", caption, type);
 }

-DECLARE_SHIM(MessageBoxWImpl, MessageBoxWShim);
+DECLARE_FIXUP(MessageBoxWImpl, MessageBoxWFixup);
 ```

-The call to `DECLARE_SHIM` maps the `MessageBoxW` function to your new replacement function.
+The call to `DECLARE_FIXUP` maps the `MessageBoxW` function to your new replacement function.
 When your application attempts to call the `MessageBoxW` function, it will call the replacement function instead.

 #### Protect against recursive calls to functions in runtime fixes